 Fig. 11.
-WLAN consisting of one misbehaving client with CW{min} half the default value and an increasing number of compliant stations.
+WLAN consisting of one misbehaving client with $CW{min}$ half the default value and an increasing number of compliant stations.
 All clients always have a 1,000-byte packet to transmit at 11Mb/s (802.11b).
-Average and 95 percent confidence intervals of the attempt rate (above) and throughput (below) attained by the misbehaving station and one fair user, when the AP operates with and without our policing scheme.
+Average and 95% confidence intervals of the attempt rate (above) and throughput (below) attained by the misbehaving station and one fair user, when the AP operates with and without the proposed policing scheme.
 Experimental data.